Nishal3/airbnb-warehousing/README.md

 5. Set up Database, connector and crawler in Glue
 6. Run crawler and create job script
 7. Trigger job script
-8. Set up a dashboard using Tableau sourcing data from Redshift
+8. Set up a dashboard using Tableau using the data from Redshift

 ## Preconfiguration and Data Loading